classroom based model

-We recognize that a successful school experience goes well beyond academics.
-In addition to acquiring key literacy skills and knowledge, we want our students to thrive socially and emotionally.
+A successful school experience goes well beyond academics.
+In addition to acquiring key literacy skills and knowledge, students at HRS thrive socially and emotionally.

 Spelling and Language Arts

 The Slingerland® Approach provides the foundation for language instruction at HRS.
 We also incorporate an advanced writing curriculum into language instruction.

 Children learn about the importance of eye contact, tone of voice, listening, observation, and body language.
 Students hone their public speaking skills in class as well as during school assemblies.